ThomasThelen/VulnerableCS/README.md

 ## Buffer Overflow

   Demonstrates the rare case where a C# application is vulnerable to a buffer overflow.
 A couple of conditions must be met in order to perform a buffer overflow.
-This is due to CRL's garbage colelction!
+This is due to CRL's garbage collection!
 It is well known that c# creates space on the heap instead of the stack.
 In order to order to force CRL to create the variable on the stack, [stackalloc](https://msdn.microsoft.com/en-us/library/cx9s2sy4.aspx) must be used in the variable's definition.
 Because this is considered unsafe, you must first allow unsafe code in the project settings.
-The metod must also be declared unsafe. [unsafe keyword](https://msdn.microsoft.com/en-us/library/chfa2zb8.aspx)
+The method must also be declared unsafe. [unsafe keyword](https://msdn.microsoft.com/en-us/library/chfa2zb8.aspx)

 Before entering the loop, the memory location of the variable "number" is displayed...